kairos-io/kairos/docs/content/en/docs/Reference/reset.md

 - **Note**: `--reset-oem` resets the system pruning all the configurations.
 - `system.uri` allows to reset using another image or a directory.
   `string` can be among the following: `dir:/path/to/dir`, `oci:<image>`, `docker:<image>`, `channel:<luet package>` or `file:/path/to/file`.

+### Cleaning up state directories

+An alternative way and manual of resetting your system is possible by deleting the state paths.
+You can achieve this by deleting the contents of the `/usr/local` directory.
+It's recommended that you do this while in recovery mode with all services turned off.

+Please note that within `/usr/local`, there are two important folders to keep in mind.
+The first is `/usr/local/.kairos`, which contains sentinel files that will trigger a complete deployment from scratch when deleted.
+However, your data will be preserved.
+The second folder is `/usr/local/`.state, which contains the bind-mounted data for the system.
+By deleting these two folders, you can achieve a pristine environment while leaving all other contents of `/usr/local` untouched.